joelwking/cat9k-soar/README.md

 ![](./documentation/images/code_for_catalyst_logo.png)

 This project uses the application hosting feature of the Catalyst 9K as a distributed platform for gathering and pushing security data to Phantom.
-This data can be combined with other enrichment sources, and as a trigger for automating incident response.
+This structured data can be combined with other enrichment sources, and as a trigger for automating incident response within Splunk Phantom.

 ### Technology Value